 The speed of your web application is an extremely crucial element.
 It concerns not only the data retrieval on the storage or overall performance but also the speed of operations and response.

-Web application architecture can vary greatly according to business requirements.
+Web application architectures can vary greatly according to business requirements.
 The architecture of a typical web application will usually include a file server, database server, web server and load balancer.

 When a user logs onto a website, there are usually two primary services that are provided- writing and reading.
 Take a stock photo website, for example.
 A user may come and search for a particular image (read) and then retrieve this image or a series of images (write).
 Many companies want the read service or the retrieval to be faster than the write.
 For this to happen, certain decisions need to be made while planning for the architecture of your application.
 A few points that you should consider include-